 Not Just a Pronoun: How Pride Foundation is Shifting Cultural Normson March 16th, 2015 at 1:59 pm

 Pride Foundation recently made the decision to add staff members’ pronouns to our website and our individual email signatures.
 While this may seem like a small logistical addition, it reinforces key aspects of our vision, values, and social justice philanthropy.
-Gunner Scott, our Director of Programs (he, him) and Katie Carter, our Regional Development Organizer in Oregon (she, her) engaged in a dialogue to further explain why this change is important.
+Gunner Scott, our Director of Programs (he, him) and Katie Carter, our Director of Strategic Priorities in Oregon (she, her) engaged in a dialogue to further explain why this change is important.

 Katie: What prompted you to think of making this change at this particular moment in time?